 SLM deployment showed how a small model can fit on constrained hardware.
 Speculative decoding uses a small or cheap draft path differently: not as the final model, but as a proposal engine that a larger target model verifies.

-This can work because the expensive part of low-batch LLM generation is often repeatedly moving model weights and state, not only arithmetic.
-A small draft model proposes several tokens, and the large target model scores that proposed chunk in one verification pass instead of spending one full decode step per token.
+The win is not automatic.
+The expensive part of low-batch LLM generation is often repeatedly moving model weights and state, not arithmetic alone.
+Speculative decoding targets low-batch LLM inference that's memory-bandwidth bound.
+A small draft model proposes several tokens, and the large target model scores that proposed chunk in one verification pass instead of spending one full decode step per token, but only when accepted-token savings outweigh the draft and verification overhead.

 In GPU terms, this ratio is the number of FLOPs (floating point operations, a measure of computational performance) performed per byte of data loaded from memory:

 This ratio helps diagnose whether hardware is spending time computing or waiting for data.
-Under a weight-only back-of-the-envelope model, single-token decode performs about 1 FLOP per byte of weights moved.[2]
+Under a weight-only FP16 back-of-the-envelope model, single-token decode performs about 1 FLOP per byte of weights moved.[2]

 During autoregressive decoding, generating one token with a model of parameters in FP16 (16-bit floating-point) requires: